Octoberfest7/MemFiles/README.md

 A "special", non-existent directory is defined within the MemFiles toolkit; any files that are written to this special directory will be captured by MemFiles and written into memory where they can then be downloaded to the Teamserver.

 MemFiles is compatible with most (not all) tools that run within the Beacon process and that can be instructed to write their output to a specific directory.
+It does NOT require elevated privileges to work.

 This includes:
 -BOF's